 - Force feeding using a stomach tube through which fluids and liquidised renal support diets can be administered

 a) Intravenous for short term management in hospital to try and flush the waste products out through the kidneys and correct dehydration.

 b) Sub-cutaneous fluid therapy at home using a long-term sub-cutaneous catheter under the skin.

 How can success of treatment be monitored?

-We like to repeat the urine Protein:Creatinine ratios and/or blood tests on a regular basis to measure response to therapy.
+We like to repeat the SDMA and standard blood and urine tests on a regular basis to measure response to therapy.

-All in all, renal failure cases can be very difficult to treat, mainly because most cases are down to their last 1/4 of healthy kidneys.
+All in all, advanced kidney failure cases can be difficult to treat if pets are down to their last 1/4 of healthy kidneys.